St0wy/old-blog/src/content/blog/rollback-netcode-in-atomic-ball.md

   Your browser does not support the video tag.
 </video>

-This blogpost is about the problems I had while making this game and the solutions I found.
+This blog post is about the problems I had while making this game and the solutions I found.

 ## The physics